← Back to Terminal

 In Scenario A, the transition is smooth — intensity drops from 2.3x (2027) to 1.5x (2028) to 0.9x (2030).
 In Scenario C, the floor dominates: intensity barely drops from 4.7x (2027) to 2.7x (2028) and is still at 1.1x in 2030 — far above any target path.
 The intensity path choice only matters once revenue is large enough that Revenue × Intensity exceeds the declining floor.

-,414B is sunk regardless of demand, and the transition floor locks in continued high spending.
+Scenario C’s realized intensity stays at 2.7x through 2028 — the “capex trap.”
+The committed $1,414B is sunk regardless of demand, and the transition floor locks in continued high spending.
 Weak revenue keeps the ratio elevated.
 This is how infrastructure overbuild works: the denominator (revenue) fails to grow into the numerator (spending).

 Steady-state benchmarks: